renpy/renpy/sphinx/source/atl.rst

     its contents rotate.
 If False, the transform will be given the minimal size that contains the transformed displayable.
 This is more suited to fixed rotations.

+.. transform-property:: transform_anchor

+   :type: boolean
+   :default: False

+   If true, the anchor point is located on the cropped child, and is scaled and rotated as the child is transformed.
+Effectively, this makes the anchor the point that the child is rotated and scaled around.

 .. transform-property:: zoom